Rules for Relining Your Pool

 The day has finally come — your beloved, and well-used pool, is ready for a new liner.
+If you’ve never had to reline your pool, you might be wondering how to replace a pool liner.
 While it’s not as extensive of a process as a brand new pool, the relining process is still one that has a few steps.
-Let’s dive in!

 First To-Do: Drain

-To begin the process, you need to be able to access the current liner and that means draining the entire pool.
+To begin the process, you need to be able to access the current liner, which means draining the entire pool.
 Often, the water is emptied into one of your home’s sewer cleanouts.
 However, some towns and cities allow the water to be poured directly into the street.
 But be sure to check the local laws beforehand as some places have ordinances against draining your pool water into storm drains.